 The maximum number output is 256 days.
 In such a case the output for days will give 27 pulses followed by 8.
 After 256 days the counter roles over and restarts from 1.
-Only the most determined non breeders are expected to test this feature.
+Only the most determined non breeders(at least for kiwi) are expected to test this feature, but you are quite likely to see it with kea I guess.